-Due to social distancing measures, space at this service will be limited.
+Due to social distancing measures, space at this service is limited.
 Please email our vicar, Rachel, if you wish to attend.
 Further details may be found on our Services page.

-Please note that from 8th August the wearing of face masks will be mandatory in churches and other places of worship.
+Please note that, as of 8th August, the wearing of face masks is mandatory in churches and other places of worship.

 Join us in prayer

 St Mark’s church building is open for private, individual prayer during November on Tuesday afternoons between 1-5pm.